ABOUT THIS PHOTO

 On September 24, 1917 Charlottesville enjoyed a celebratory parade downtown, as the official send-off to the members of the Monticello Guard, Company D of the 1st Virginia, who then left for training at Camp McClellan in Alabama.
 The Monticello Guard, which had first been formed in 1857, served in France during World War I. Renowned photographer Rufus Holsinger took this photograph from the foot of Vinegar Hill, looking east down Main Street — which has been the site of a pedestrian mall since 1976. (photo courtesy of the Special Collections Library at the University of Virginia).

 Miranda came of age in the desert Southwest and relocated to the East Coast at the turn of the last century.
 She received a MA degree in French from the University of South Carolina, and after teaching high school French and Latin for a few years, earned an MS in Library and Information Science at Florida State University.
 She moved to the Charlottesville area in 2008, becoming involved with the Scottsville Museum, acting in (and sometimes directing and co-directing) the museum’s annual Twilight Tours production.
 She joined JMRL in 2016 as a substitute Reference Librarian, moving to Northside Library as a Reference Librarian in 2017 before enthusiastically accepting the position of Historical Collections Librarian with JMRL and ACHS.
 For the past 5 years Miranda has also been a guide at James Monroe’s Highland, with a short stint as a guide at James Madison’s Montpelier.
 Her love of history and research led her and a colleague to explore the question “What happened to the enslaved families James Monroe sold to Florida in 1828?”, which was featured in a New York Times article (July 8, 2019).
-Her research article “Florida Bound: Casa Bianca Plantation’s Enslaved People,” which examines this Florida plantation, has recently been published by the Florida Historical Quarterly (Vol. 98 no. 2).
+Her research article “Florida Bound: Casa Bianca Plantation’s Enslaved People,” which examines this Florida plantation, was published by the Florida Historical Quarterly (Vol. 98 no. 2), and all of the data associated with her research was submitted to Enslaved.org (Burnett, Miranda R. W. and Martin H. Violette.
+“Take Them in Families: The Enslaved People of Casa Bianca Plantation, Florida.”
+Journal of Slavery and Data Preservation 1, no. 2 (2020).).

 Volunteer and Programs Coordinator